Click To Read More

 Overview

-When you visit the historic site the first thing that strikes you is how strange it is that an industrial complex was built in such a scenic setting, but it actually makes perfect sense once you dig a little deeper into Bonawe’s history.
+When you visit this historic site, the first thing that strikes you is how strange it is that an industrial complex was built in such a scenic setting, but it makes perfect sense once you dig a little deeper into Bonawe’s history.
+Back in 1753, when the ironworks were built, pig iron was at the heart of Britain’s industrial revolution, and three ingredients were needed to make it.

 Bonawe Iron Furnace